ShaoG-R/ranged-mmap/README.md

 - ⚡ **High Performance**: Optimized for concurrent random writes (see benchmarks)
 - 🔧 **Manual Flushing**: Fine-grained control over when data is synchronized to disk
 - 🌐 **Runtime Agnostic**: Works with any async runtime (tokio, async-std) or without one
+- 📐 **4K Alignment**: All allocations are automatically aligned to 4K boundaries for optimal I/O performance
+- 🔄 **Dual Allocators**: Sequential allocator for single-thread use, wait-free concurrent allocator for multi-thread scenarios

 ## When to Use